ngmahfouz/clouds_hack/README.md

 ## InfoGAN

+This dataset provides a relatively small number of conditioning variables.
+They may not be sufficient for accurate image generation.
+[2] show that InfoGAN [3] can discover meaningful (in terms of clouds physics) cloud regimes.
+These cloud regimes can be seen (for simplification) as clusters of clouds.

-You can use the configuration file `default_training_config.yaml`
+To train an InfoGAN, you can use the configuration file `default_training_config.yaml`

 ## FiLM (Feature wise Linear Modulation)

-To use FiLM, you have to modify the field `film_layers` in the section `model` and specify the indices of the layers you want to FiLM separated by `a`.
+Feature-wise Linear Modulation (FiLM) [4] is a way of incorporating conditioning information (in our case the metos) into a neural network by rescaling the output of the latter by some transformation of the conditioning information.
+To use FiLM , you have to modify the field `film_layers` in the section `model` and specify the indices of the layers you want to FiLM separated by `a`.
 For example, if you want to FiLM the first and second layers (corresponding to indices 0 and 1), you should have in your configuration file `film_layers: "0a1"`.
 An example can be found in `dcgan_film01.yaml`

 ## Other options